Maths query side menu

 Square root of a negative number is called as imaginary number.

-Square root of negative 1 is called as imaginary unit.
+Square root of negative 1 is called the imaginary unit.
 It is denoted by symbol i.
 It is pronounced as iota.

 The value of i, i², i³ and i4 can be calculated as following: